danelfedor/Finding-Lane-Lines-on-the-Road/Template.md

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, science grey scale picture is better identify identify the boundaries.

-then I gaussian blur technique to decrease the noise in the image so I can find clearer edges.
+then, I gaussian blur technique to decrease the noise in the image so I can find clearer edges.

-Next step I use canny function find edges of individual item in picture.
+Next step, I use canny function find edges of individual item in picture.

+And then, I select the region in image that infront of the driving car.

+The last step is use Hugh line method to draw lines in picture.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by draw two lines on start and end coordinates.
+The firstep is calculate the slope and center in each lines, and then seperate the side of line by slope.
+Coordinates on the y axis is manully choosen to bottom of picture 0.4 hight of picture.
+The coordinates on the x axis can be calculated by mean slope and mean of x center on each side.

 ### 2. Identify potential shortcomings with your current pipeline